jeanpaulsio/notes/books/pragmatic_programmer/chapter_05-part1.md

 * JP: think declaratively - not imperatively. specify __what__, not _how_.
 Think about how you write your business logic and business critical things.
 Think about where you would call these functions or methods. it should be declarative

+* John: leave the details as soft—as easy to change—as we can. - "Weekend" automated emails example - `valid_send_days`

+* John: Challenge from book: For your current project, consider how much of the application might be moved out of the program itself to metadata.

 ### Tip 39: Analyze Workflow to Improve Concurrency